 The relationship between IT functionality and business capability sits at the crux of the role of technology in the business.
-That relationship was introduced in the prior post Technology, IT and business in the lands of Apps, Gaps and equilibrium.”
+That relationship was introduced in the prior post “Technology, IT and business in the lands of Apps, Gaps and equilibrium.”
 This post concentrates on the assumptions and fundamentals associated with IT living in the land of gaps.

-Appland as a term is a little cute, but it highlights a situation that is increasingly more common technology supply > business capability.
+Appland as a term is a little cute, but it highlights a situation that is increasingly more common – technology supply > business capability.
 This is a new world that was rumored to becoming for a long time.
-It is a world where the fundamental assumption that technology is scarce no longer applies.
+It is a world where the fundamental assumption that ‘technology is scarce’ no longer applies.

 Technology is in accelerating abundance in Appland based on leveraging the public infrastructure and lightweight technologies.
 The boundaries of Appland are defined by computing, communications, content and context in ways that encompass but are not limited to mobile computing, Software as a Service (SaaS) even the cloud.

-Appland is different than its alternative Gapland illustrated in the picture below:
+Appland is different than its alternative – Gapland illustrated in the picture below:

 Gapland describes the situation where IT functionality lags business capability.
 Success in Gapland revolves around making IT investments to plug these gaps under that assumption that a gap filled equates to value.
 IT has done well over the past 50 years applying Gapland thinking, but that will all change as the size, scale and capabilities found in Appland grow and develop.
-A land where technology functionality exceeds business capability

 Technology is the operative term in Appland as organizations seek to amplify their enterprise with solutions that go beyond what we traditionally think of as IT.
 Mobile, social, big data, analytics, cloud all represent technologies that upset the fundamental premise that IT is the only game in town.
 They also create new avenues for business innovation and digital disruption as the pace; performance and possibilities of technology are moving ahead of business thinking.
 This shifts the emphasis on the ‘tech’ discussion beyond IT and into a broader realm of technology as shown in the figure below.

 Appland inverts the relationship between business capability and the availability of technology.
 In Gapland, the business assumed that it was ahead of the technology or wanted to use technology to get ahead.

 Living in Appland involves living in a land of technology savvy competition and strategy.
 As Technology > IT, the terms and role of technology changes.
 Technology no longer enables strategy or manages operational transactions.
-Rather, technology becomes a source of contributing to innovation, a means for creating value and a comprehensive approach for driving digital revenue
+Rather, technology becomes a source of contributing to innovation, a means for creating value and a comprehensive approach for driving digital revenue.
+Here are some examples:

 - Citicorp with its enhanced mobile banking channels is looking to set up shop and compete based on technology capability.